Miroslav Beblavý

 Miroslav Beblavý (born 6 January 1977 in Bratislava, Czechoslovakia) is a Slovak investor, startup founder, economist, author and former politician.
 He is currently CEO of CB ESPRI, an impact investment fund, CEO of Zhiva, a behavioral health startup, and adjunct professor at Sciences Po in Paris and Hertie School in Berlin.
+He worked with the Ministry of Finance of the Slovak Republic from 2020 to 2021 as a consultant on the Recovery Plan and with the Office of the Government of the Slovak Republic from 2022 to 2023 in the area of innovation policy.
+Since May 2025, he has served as a jury member for the European Innovation Council (EIC Accelerator).
+Since March 2026, he has been a member of the Board of Directors of Powerful Medical, a Slovak-American startup in the field of artificial intelligence.

 Between 2010 and 2020, he served three terms as an MP of the National Council of Slovakia.
 Between 2002 and 2006, he held the post of state secretary at the Ministry of Labor, Social Affairs and Family.
 He was also the chairman of the Together – Civic Democracy party in the 2018-2020 period, co-leading the unsuccessful election coalition with Progressive Slovakia in the 2020 Slovak parliamentary election.
-He also worked as Senior Research Fellow at Centre for European Policy Studies in Brussels (2010-2019).
+He also worked as Senior Research Fellow at Centre for European Policy Studies in Brussels (2011-2019).

 Early life

 Miroslav Beblavý studied finance at the University of Economics in Bratislava and Theatre Directing at the Academy of Performing Arts in Bratislava, receiving a bachelor's degree from both institutions in 1998.
 He received his M.Litt. and PhD in economics from the University of St Andrews in 2000 and 2005 respectively.

-As a student, Beblavý was already active in policy debates, covering economic development for the SME newspaper and an analyst for the Institute for Economic and Social Reforms, a think tank.
+During his studies, Beblavý worked as an interpreter and journalist.
+Beblavý was already active in policy debates, covering economic development for the SME newspaper and an analyst for the Institute for Economic and Social Reforms, a think tank.
 During his PhD studies, he managed another think tank - the Slovak Governance Institute.
-In addition, over the course of the 2010s, Beblavý was active in various consultancy projects for the World Bank, OECD and the European Commission supporting economic reforms in developing countries.
+In addition, over the course of the 2000s to 2010s, Beblavý was active in various consultancy projects for the World Bank, OECD and the European Commission supporting economic and public sector reforms in developing countries.

-In 2002 Beblavý co-founded the Institute of Public Policy at the Comenius University in Bratislava.
-He taught at the Institute until the mid-2010s.
-Between 2010 and 2019 he was a Senior Fellow and a Head of Jobs & Skills Unit at the Centre for European Policy Studies think tank in Brussels.

 Political career

 State secretary

-Beblavý's first foray in the politics came very early in his life.
-In 2002 at the age of 25 he became State Secretary at the Labor ministry under ministers Ľudovít Kaník and Iveta Radičová.
-As a State Secretary he helped to introduce free school meals for needy children and a reform of welfare entitlements.
+In 2002, at the age of 25, Beblavý became State Secretary at the Ministry of Labour, Social Affairs and Family, making him the youngest state secretary in Slovak history.
+He served under ministers Ľudovít Kaník and Iveta Radičová.
+Serving as an independent expert rather than a party member, he focused primarily on employment, social benefits and family policy.

+Among his key achievements was the introduction of free school meals for children from low-income families.
+He also reformed the welfare entitlement system to make employment financially more attractive than remaining on unemployment or disability benefits — a policy designed to reduce welfare dependency and incentivise labour market participation.